yugalnshah/Forensic-Analysis/README.md

 # Forensic Analysis

+The purpose of this assignment is to practice using Binary Search Trees to analyze DNA.

 ## Overview
 I’ve been tasked with identifying who a DNA sequence may belong to based on an unknown person’s DNA sequence and a DNA database I have.
 A person’s DNA has pairs of chromosomes; I will focus on a single pair of the same chromosome to identify people whose samples we want to investigate further.